Georgetown Alumnus is Longest-Serving Congress Member

 Dingell received his Georgetown bachelor’s degree in chemistry in 1949 and returned to receive his law degree in 1952 – three years before his first term in office.

-His wife, Debbie, received her bachelor’s degree from Georgetown’s School of Foreign Service in 1975, and her Master of Arts in Liberal Studies in 1998.
+His wife, Debbie, received her bachelor’s degree from Georgetown’s School of Foreign Service and her Master of Arts in Liberal Studies.

 The congressman gives credit to Georgetown for his success in life.